 Ginger supports the immune system and provides anti-inflammatory benefits which can be particularly beneficial for a poorly hen.
 Cinnamon has antibacterial and antioxidant benefits, and can reduce inflammation, these are extremely good for chickens as they are likely to experience respiratory problems.

 Only feed your chicken’s porridge as an occasional treat.
 Make this recipe outside of your kitchen to avoid cross contamination of food.

-This entry was posted in Pet Advice on December 1st, 2018 by linnearask
+This entry was posted in Chickens on December 1st, 2018 by linnearask